Petroleum Product Wholesalers NAICS 424720

 - The Energy Information Administration is forecasting lower US crude-oil production as drilling activity slows, The Wall Street Journal reported in June.
 The agency said it expects crude production is likely to fall over the next 18 months as producers cut back on drilling in response to lower oil prices.
 In its latest monthly Short Term Energy Outlook, the EIA forecast output to slip to 13.3 million barrels a day in Q4 2026 from a record 13.5 million barrels a day in Q2 2025, citing a decline in active drilling rigs.
 Oil services company Baker Hughes reported there were 442 rigs drilling for oil in the US during the first week of June, the fewest since October 2021, per WSJ.
 However, since the EIA issued its outlook oil prices have spiked about 18% to date following attacks by Israel and the US on Iran.
 If sustained, higher crude prices could encourage more US drilling.

-- Producer prices for petroleum and petroleum products merchant wholesalers were relatively unchanged in May compared to a year ago after rising 2.7% in the previous May-versus-May annual comparison, according to the latest US Bureau of Labor Statistics data.
-The average price for regular motor gasoline was $3.15 per gallon in May, down 0.7% from April and 12.6% from May 2024, according to the Bureau of Transportation Statistics.
-Employment by the industry declined 1.1% year over year in April, while average industry wages jumped 12.9% YoY to a new high of $34.79 per hour, BLS data show.
-Factors driving wage inflation for distributors of petroleum products include a shortage of fuel truck drivers.
+- Producer prices for petroleum and petroleum products merchant wholesalers rose 1.5% in November compared to a year ago, after falling 2.1% in the previous November-versus-November annual comparison, according to the latest US Bureau of Labor Statistics data.
+The average pump price for regular motor gasoline in November was $3.05 per gallon, down 0.3% from October and down 0.1% year over year, according to the Bureau of Transportation Statistics.
+Employment by the industry grew 1.7% YoY in November, while the average industry wage at petroleum and petroleum products merchant wholesalers was relatively flat over the same period at $33.29 per hour, down $1.50 from its peak in April, BLS data show.

 Industry Revenue